TalitaJugni/TalitaJugni/README.md

 - 👋 Hi, I’m @TalitaJugni
 - 👀 I’m interested in games, camping, Nature and cats
-- 🌱 I’m currently learning analytics system and data.
+- 🌱 I’m currently learning dados analytics and system analytics

 <!---
 TalitaJugni/TalitaJugni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.